Mozart-Fintech/moz-bots/packages/embeds/wordpress/trunk/README.txt

 * Make the library more reliable

 = 1.4.0 =
-* Introduce new typebot lib and give access to open / close commands for popups and bubbles
+* Introduce new mozbot lib and give access to open / close commands for popups and bubbles

 = 1.3.3 =
-* Add `url` option to shortcodes in order to add multiple typebots on the same page.
+* Add `url` option to shortcodes in order to add multiple mozbots on the same page.

 = 1.3.0 =
 * Adding wordpress user variables support.
-More info here: http://docs.typebot.io/embed/wordpress#personalize-user-experience-hidden-variables
+More info here: http://docs.mozbot.io/embed/wordpress#personalize-user-experience-hidden-variables

 = 1.2.3 =
 * Add "Don't show message when opened or closed once" option